Disentanglement via Latent Quantization: Latent Quantization

 We represent $\setof{\latent}$ by its constituent discrete values, concretely as a learnable two-dimensional array $\discretevaluearray \in \R^{\numof{\latent} \times \numof{\discretevalue}}$, the $j$-th row of which stores the elements of codebook $\setof{\discretevalue}_j$ in an arbitrary order.

-A lesson from nonlinear ICA is that, given a flexible enough model, data can be mapped to and from structured latent spaces in many meaningless ways, circumventing the hopes of their designers.
-We motivate the use of strong model regularization with the conjecture that, of all the theoretically possible mappings from compositional latent space to data, the most parsimonious will be the true generative model or something close enough to it.
+A lesson from nonlinear ICA is that, given a flexible enough model, data can be mapped to and from latent spaces in many convoluted ways.
+We motivate the use of strong model regularization with the conjecture that, of all the possible mappings from organized latent space to data, the most parsimonious will be the true generative model or something close enough to it.
 We operationalize this by using a high weight decay on both the encoder and decoder networks.
-Ablation studies (Section~\ref{sec:experiments}) show that both compositional quantized latents and weight decay are necessary to disentangle well.
+Ablation studies (Section~\ref{sec:experiments}) show that both quantized latents and weight decay are necessary to disentangle well.

-To train a quantized-latent model, we co-opt the straight-through gradient estimator~\citep{bengio2013estimating} as well as the quantization and commitment losses proposed for vector quantization:
+To train a quantized-latent model, we use the straight-through gradient estimator~\citep{bengio2013estimating} and co-opt the quantization and commitment losses proposed for vector quantization: